Gaze Authentication: Factors Influencing Authentication Performance

 Increasing epochs and minibatch size didn't affect performance for optical or visual axes individually.
 Hence, these results are not included in Table \ref{table:full_table}.
-However, as shown in Table \ref{table:epoch_change_analysis}, increasing the number of training epochs from 100 to 1000 and the minibatch size from $m$ = 256 to $m$ = 1024 yielded substantial improvements in performance for experiments involving the visual axis combined with the optical axis in Scenario-1.

-For example, S1@3 vs. S1@4 and S1@18 vs. S1@19 showed marked reductions in both EER and FRR$_{0.002\%}$.
+However, as shown in Table \ref{tab:epoch_change_analysis}, increasing the number of training epochs from 100 to 1000 and the minibatch size from $m$ = 256 to $m$ = 1024 yielded substantial improvements in performance for experiments involving the visual axis combined with the optical axis in Scenario-1.
+For example, S1@3 vs. S1@4 and S1@18 vs. S1@19 showed significant improvement is achieved in both EER and FRR$_{0.002\%}$ with longer training depth.
 The overall best performance is also observed with increased training epochs and minibatch size in S1@19 (EER of 0.01 and FRR$_{0.002\%}$ of 0.87).

-In contrast, in S2, increasing training duration resulted in a mixed effect, with most comparisons showing either negligible changes or slight performance degradation.
-Given that performance in S2 is generally lower across experiments, these results suggest that the observed degradation is more likely due to S2 conditions rather than the effect of training duration itself.
+In contrast, in S2, increasing training depth resulted in a mixed effect, with most comparisons showing either negligible changes or slight performance degradation.
+Given that performance in S2 is generally lower across experiments, these results suggest that the observed degradation is more likely due to S2 conditions rather than the effect of training depth itself.